 It is unclear if foreign operators call the C-17 the "Moose", though it would seem the Canadians would have no problem with that nickname.
 Boeing operates support for the C-17 on a "global" basis, which means in practice that any one operator can obtain spares, and to a degree assistance, from any other C-17 operator.
 In any case, total production of the C-17 amounted to:

-The final C-17 was rolled out in late 2015, with a number having been set aside for projected foreign sales.
+The final C-17 was rolled out in late 2015, ten having been built with company funds on expectation of more sales; they were all sold.
 Boeing tried to push a stretched C-17 with uprated engines, but there were no takers.
 The company also tried to push a civil C-17, but that didn't happen either, the type being too expensive to operate on a commercial basis -- particularly relative to the Russian Antonov An-124 cargolifter, the literal giant of the commercial airlift market.
 There is the possibility that military C-17s may later get a "second life" in civil hands, but if so, it won't be for some time.BACK_TO_TOP